Beekeeping isn’t a hobby. It’s a commitment.

 Because when you do get it right, something amazing happens.

-You taste honey straight from the comb that you helped your bees create and you know the story of every drop.
+You taste honey straight from the comb—honey you helped your bees create—and you know the story behind every drop.

 And maybe, just maybe, you become the kind of beekeeper who mentors others.
 Not just in the easy stuff, but in the real stuff.